-Overcontrol tends to raise its ugly head most especially in two particular situations:
+Overcontrol tends to raise its ugly head most especially in three particular situations:

 For the stagefright aspect, see that page.
-Here below we will now look in more detail at the “fast playin”g aspect.
+For the “paralysis through analysis” aspect see the Mind/Body, Think/Feel and Preparation/Sponteneity pages.
+Here below we will now look in more detail at the “fast playing” aspect.

 Seizing up – getting blocked – in fast passages (even just in short fast ornaments with only a few notes), is often a sign that we are trying to play individually every little note in the same way that the thermostat was reacting to every little 0.1º.
 How can we fix this?
 When playing rapidly, we mustn’t try and think about consciously playing every note – there is simply not enough time.
 We just need to have a few “control points” situated along the way, while for the rest of the “in-between notes”, we simply let the hand do it’s automatised work peacefully.
 This idea is illustrated more clearly in the second line of the following example.
 Fast chromatic scales provide good study material for this subject because, although we are moving rapidly, we are not moving large distances.
 Therefore, chromatic scales are more of a brain problem than a real physical difficulty.